negz/puppet-lsyncd/README.md

 # Deletions

-"[By default](https://axkibe.github.io/lsyncd/manual/config/layer4/) Lsyncd will delete files on the target that are not present at the source".
+"[By default](https://axkibe.github.io/lsyncd/manual/config/layer4/#deletions) Lsyncd will delete files on the target that are not present at the source".
-If you need to divert from this behaviour, set one of the possible flags.
+If you need to divert from this behaviour, set one of the other possible flags (delete|startup|running).

 ```yaml
     source: /tmp/source